Azure-Samples/storage-dotnet-circuit-breaker-ha-ra-grs/README.md

 - csharp
 products:
 - azure
-description: "This sample shows how to use the Circuit Breaker pattern with an RA-GRS storage account to switch your high-availability application to secondary storage when there is a problem with primary storage,"
+description: "This sample shows how to use geo-redundancy options with an RA-GRS storage account to switch your high-availability application to secondary storage when there is a problem with primary storage"
 urlFragment: storage-dotnet-circuit-breaker-ha-ra-grs
 ---